Fun in the freezin' season

 Fort Smith, March 8-11

 The Frolics is a weekend event with a community feast, dances, games, hockey tournament and dogsled races.
 Most popular is the cabane à sucre - the sugar shack where maple syrup is poured over snow for a scrumptious winter treat!

 The Arctic Winter Games is a high profile circumpolar sport competition for northern and arctic athletes.
 The Games provide an opportunity to strengthen sport development in the participants’ jurisdictions, to promote the benefits of sport, to build partnerships, and to promote culture and values.

 The Annual Canadian Championship Dog Derby sponsored by Dominion Diamond Mines will be held in March in Yellowknife.

 Formerly held as Caribou Carnival, the Long John Jamboree is held on Great Slave Lake in Yellowknife and features the De Beers Canada Inspired Ice Carving Championships as well as a variety of family friendly events.

 This Friday to Monday festival has several skills contests including snowshoe races, dogsledding, tea boiling and log sawing.
 Also, the third Annual Muskrat Cup Pond Hockey Tournament will take place.

 Celebrate springtime on the Arctic coast.
-Exciting events and contests: snowmobile races, log sawing, harpoon throwing, drum dancing, igloo building and square dancing under the midnight sun.
+Exciting events and contests include snowmobile races, log sawing, harpoon throwing, drum dancing, igloo building and square dancing.